haroldthimbleby/improving-science/README.md

 * `make one-file`

-    Make a single PDF file `paper-seb.pdf` (i.e., paper + supplementary material) all in one.
+    Make a single PDF file `all.pdf` (i.e., paper + supplementary material) all in one.

 * `make pdf`

-    Assuming you have got the data ready, make the two main PDF files, paper-seb-main.pdf, and paper-seb-supplementary-material.pdf.
+    Assuming you have got the data ready, make the two main PDF files, paper.pdf, and appendix.pdf.
 If you aren't sure you've got the data ready, say `make all` instead, or `make data` to just prepare the data before doing `make pdf`.

 * `make push`